disassembler/network/README.md

 # NixOS Configs

-NixOS machines not managed by nixops are in `machines/hostname.nix`.
-Symlink that file to `/etc/nixos/configuration.nix`.
+NixOS configs are in nixos/<hostname>

+Ones managed by deploy-rs are deployed with deploy .#<hostname>.
+Otherwise, configuration.nix and hardware-configuration.nix is symlinked to /etc/nixos/.